eleusKUET/Gossip/Readme.md

 ## Contributing

-If you'd like to contribute to this project, please follow the [contribution guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this project, please email me.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open for development.

 ## Acknowledgments